Downloading the software¶

 Installing a code editor¶

-- Wing IDE (commercial, also a free lightweight version): We recommended it for IPKISS usage.
-It has all the features needed to efficiently use IPKISS.
+- Wing IDE (commercial, also a free lightweight version): It has all the features needed to efficiently use IPKISS.
 It is fast and stable, and works on Linux / Mac / Windows.
+See guide to set up Wing IDE for IPKISS.

 - PyDev (free): It is a Python IDE for Eclipse.
 It has good project management, good code completion and debugging capabilities.